RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__MSSM_8cpp.md

          }
          else
          {
+            /// Check what the problem was
+            /// see: contrib/MassSpectra/flexiblesusy/src/problems.hpp
             std::ostringstream msg;
             //msg << "";
             //if( have_bad_mass()      ) msg << "bad mass " << std::endl; // TODO: check which one